spacez320/eudaimonia.io/_posts/2017-2-12-docker-notes.md

 Restart behavior can be 'disabled', 'on-failure', and 'always':

-    docker run --restart=on-failure:3 ... # will attempt to restart a badly exiting instance up to three times.
+    # Will attempt to restart a badly exiting instance up to three times.
+    docker run --restart=on-failure:3 ...

 When a container is stopped, its inner processes exit.
 Docker containers respond to signals like `SIGTERM` and `SIGKILL`.

-    docker stop --timeout 3 ...  # will attempt to SIGTERM until 30 seconds have passed, and then SIGKILL docker kill --signal USR1 ... # will send a USR1 signal
+    # Will attempt to SIGTERM until 30 seconds have passed, and then SIGKILL.
+    docker stop --timeout 3 ...

+    # Will send a USR1 signal.
+    docker kill --signal USR1 ...

 Containers can also be paused.
 This keeps their runtime in memory, preserves open handles, but stops the container from being CPU scheduled.